Northgate Plaza Hutchinson

 At Crossland, we know the success of our customers is also our success.
 We seek out potential challenges to proactively solve them and always look for ways to be smart with our clients’ budgets.
 When a previous client came to us to demo an empty Dillons grocery building to make room for a mixed-use, 15-tenant complex, we pointed out that we could repurpose and renovate the old building instead.
-That saved him substantial costs, as well as a shorter timeline for construction.
+That saved him substantial costs and meant a shorter timeline for construction.
 Renamed Northgate Plaza, the 64,295 SF grocery store had been vacant since 2013 when it was known as the Northgate Center.

-Typically, our project scope separates the shell from the tenant work, but this job was combined because we also did all the tenant infill.
+Typically, our project scope separates the shell from the tenant work, but this time we combined it because we also did all the tenant infill.
 We provided our ideas for the shell building and then had each tenant add their floor plan.
 Additionally, each tenant incorporated custom carpentry, millwork, and several high-end finishes into their new office space.

 This project was an excellent example of repurposing something to give it much value while also saving money for the owner.
 The community benefited greatly from the new complex, as it brought life back to an area plagued by vacant buildings.
 Our team delivered the Northgate Plaza project on time and within budget.